Charles E. Culpeper Advanced Training Fellowship in Conservation Science

-- Transcripts of both undergraduate and graduate courses of academic study (although official transcripts are preferred, unofficial copies are acceptable)
+- Transcripts of both undergraduate and graduate courses of academic study (unofficial copies are acceptable)

-- A curriculum vitae including basic biographical information, current and permanent addresses, and telephone numbers
+- A curriculum vitae including basic biographical information and current and permanent addresses and telephone numbers

-- A short proposal (no more than three single-spaced pages) of the candidate's research interests and intent in applying for the fellowship
+- A short proposal (no more than two single-spaced pages) of the candidate’s research interests and intent in applying for the fellowship

 - Reprints in PDF format of publications

-- Two supporting letters of recommendation from professionals familiar with the candidate's work and one letter of personal reference (sent directly to the address below below)
+- Two letters of recommendation from professionals familiar with the candidate’s work and one letter of personal reference (emailed directly to the address below)

 National Gallery of Art